 Start — End — The start and end dates are displayed in the following format: YYYY-MM-DD.
 The start date generally represents the date on which project activities begin.
 The end date represents the end of project activities by the partner or executing agency.

 Country — This field indicates where the project is carried out.
 The location may be a country, territory, or region.
 A project may be carried out in more than one location.
 If so, the project profile indicates an estimated percentage of project activities in each location.
 DFATD's country pages contain more information on the Department's activities in each country.
-Visit Regions and Countries to view these pages.
+Visit Where we work in International Development to view these pages.

 Executing Agency - Partner — The executing agency-partner can be a private firm, a non-governmental organization, an educational institution, an association, an institute, a government department, or any other individual or organization selected to implement the project or one of its components.
 "Information not available" may appear in the Executing agency-partner field when, for example, a project is operational but does not yet have an official executing agency.